vpabjan/recycled/README.md

 >/home/user/Downloads 30d exclude iso zip\
 >/home/user/.cache 12h

-- this will do the previous and also clean the .cache folder ever 12 hours.
+- this will do the previous and also clean the .cache folder every 12 hours.

 Available time units are:
 - hour (h)